CGI-FR/PIMO/README.md

       fromjson: "sourcefield"
 ```

-This example will mask the `targetfield` field of the input jsonlines with the field `sourcefield` of the jsonline.
-This mask changes the type of the input string (`sourcefield`) to output float64 (`targetfield`).
-The `sourcefield` must be a number in string format or an empty field ("null").
+This example will mask the `targetfield` field of the input jsonlines with the parsed JSON from field `sourcefield` of the jsonline.
+This mask changes the type of the input string (`sourcefield`) :

+* null : nil
+* string: string
+* number: float64
+* array:  slice
+* object: map
+* bool: bool

 [Return to list of masks](#possible-masks)